 Our system of planning evolved out of the need to control infectious disease.
 This was resolved many decades ago by the provision of central water and sewer services, the separation of noxious land uses, and general improvements made to industrial processes.

-Planning and health remain inextricably linked, however, the challenges today are chronic disease, our skyrocketing health care costs, and a host of issues (such as climate change and energy conservation), which are often interrelated with the built environments that we create.
+Planning and health remain inextricably linked, however, the challenges today are chronic disease, skyrocketing health care costs, and other issues (such as climate change and energy conservation) that are often interrelated with the built environments we create.

-The Canadian Institute of Planners is an active partner in the Healthy Canada by Design CLASP initiative, which is led by the Heart and Stroke Foundation of Canada and largely funded by Health Canada via the Canadian Partnership Against Cancer.
+The Canadian Institute of Planners is an active partner in the Healthy Canada by Design CLASP initiative, led by the Heart and Stroke Foundation of Canada and largely funded by Health Canada via the Canadian Partnership Against Cancer.
 CLASP stands for “Coalitions Linking Action and Science for Prevention.”
-Under this initiative, in early 2010, CIP Council approved a partnership with the Heart and Stroke Foundation of Canada to help mobilize our membership, provide input, monitor research, and help guide changes to planning practices.

-The CIP Healthy Communities section of the website provides background information on CIP's healthy communities programs and partnerships.
-It also provides a gateway to research, processes, policies, and best practices that will help us plan and develop healthier communities.
+The CIP Healthy Communities section of the website provides access to CIP's Tools and Guides for Healthy Communities, as well as research and policy resources, and external links that will help us plan and develop healthier communities.

-The views expressed herein represent the views of the Canadian Institute of Planners and do not necessarily represent the views of the project funders.
+The views expressed herein represent the views of the Canadian Institute of Planners and not necessarily those of the project funders.